Join us in 2023!

 Field site information

-For 2022, our expedition participation costs are significantly cheaper than in the previous years, due to additional funding that we have received.
+Please be advised that we will not be releasing exact dates and field site locations until February – March 2024.
 Your payment includes all food & accomodation from the first to the last day of the expedition.
 More details are in the booking form which is available for download once the deposit has been paid.

-East coast expedition – Airlie Beach / Whitsundays coast / Mackay In 2022 we finally commenced sampling east coast locations in central Queensland.
-Over the last few years, we have received many submissions of potential sawfish sightings from the region, and some locations that we are targeting are truly spectacular.
+East coast expedition – Whitsundays coast / Mackay region In 2021 we commenced sampling east coast locations in central Queensland.
+Our sampling sites are guided by data from our sawfish sighting Citizen Science campaign.
+Some locations that we are targeting are truly spectacular.
 We will be camping in camp grounds the whole time.
 Hurray hot showers!!
+Aboriginal Land and Sea rangers from Yuwi corporation will join us whenever possible.
+We meet participants in Airlie Beach.

 East coast sampling days – Cairns Please stay tuned while we work out details on how to start a sampling program in our home region!